nllz/IRTF-HRPC/draft-report.md

 human rights law.
 More dialogue is needed on this topic at the international level using forums like the Human Rights Council and IGF aiming to develop a common understanding on all the related aspects." {{Netmundial}}

+### Value laden engineering as discussed in {{Cath}}

+This work discusses four basic architectural principles that are encoded in Internet Technology:

+- Openness, Permissionless Innovation, and Content Agnosticism
+- Interoperability
+- Redundancy and the Distributed Architecture
+- The End-to-End Principle

+The work by Cath explores the relationship of the architectural principles to the human right of freedom of expression and asks whether the IETF has an repsonsiblity toward human rights.
+The fact that there is documentaiton of normative principles among the body of work of the IETF, is an indication that ethics are within the purview of IETF consideraitons.
+The research question asked by the work is: "Should the right to freedom of speech be instantiated in the protocols and standards of the Internet Engineering Task Force?"

+Becasue of the threat of fragmentation by countries that do not accept human rights, the answer given to the research question is negative: support for human rights should not be intitiated in the Interent in order to avoid fragmentation.
+This means that care must be taken to turning into protocols political targets.
+On the other hand the principles that are encoded in the Interent do make it better at enabling rights.
+This encourages work such as the work done for privacy consideration in the IETF and the research done of protocol consideration for the freedoms of expression and association.

+### "Values and Networks" work by Roland Bless

+TBD

 # Methodology